Skip to main content

 }

-At this point you may be wondering why we are only storing the Public ID as opposed to the entire URL.
-The reason is that we'll be using the Angular SDK that cloudinary provides and in there, we can pass in the public ID along with some other options, and the URL is automagically going to be generated for us.
-There's no need to store the entire URL; in fact, storing it would cause us more headache down the line.
+You might wonder why we’re only storing the Public ID rather than the full URL.
+We’ll use the Angular SDK from Cloudinary, where we pass in the public ID plus some options and the URL gets generated automatically.
+There’s no need to store the entire URL.
+In fact, storing it would cause headaches later.

 Adding Firebase to our App

-To have the right functionality in our application, we need to install the official Angular library for Firebase via npm install firebase @angular/fire.
+Install the official Angular library for Firebase: npm install firebase @angular/fire.

 export const environment = {